0xPARC/0xparc-intro-book/src/intro.typ

   #link("https://w.wiki/9fY8", "Lewis Carroll") repeatedly.

-So, you can think of these as generalizing something like a group signature scheme to authenticating any sort of transaction.
+So, you can think of these as generalizing something like a group signature scheme to authenticating any sort of transaction:

+- A normal signature scheme is a (zero-knowledge, succinct, non-interactive) proof that "I know Alice's private key".
+- A group signature scheme can be construed as a succinct proof that "I know one of Alice, Bob, or Charlie's private keys".
+- But you could also use a zkSNARK to prove a statement like "I know a message $M$ such that $"sha"(M) = "91af3ac..."$".
+- ...
+Or really any arbitrarily complicated statement.

-#todo[gubsheep's slide had a funny example with emoji]
+#todo[gubsheep's slide had a funny example with emoji, link it]

 These notes focus on two constructions, PLONK and Groth16.